ericHuu/SCdetMito_beta/README.md

-# SCdetMito_beta: An R Package for Detecting Optimal mitoRatio in Single-Cell RNA-Seq Data Quality Control
+# SCdetMito（beta）: An R Package for Detecting Optimal mitoRatio in Single-Cell RNA-Seq Data Quality Control
 Version: 1.0
 Authors@R: person("Silu Hu", email = "erichu121@foxmail.com", role = c("aut", "cre"))

-# 01 Introduction
+# 01. Introduction
 Implements a comprehensive set of functions for detecting change points in the mitochondrial ratio (mitoRatio) across single-cell samples.
 SCdetMito is specifically designed for the analysis of mitochondrial content variations in single-cell RNA sequencing data.
 It offers methods to identify significant change points and visualize patterns of mitoRatio alterations, making it particularly useful for exploring mitochondrial dynamics in single-cell studies.
 The package contributes to data quality control in single-cell RNA-seq experiments.

-# 02 install by
+# 02. install by
 install_github("ericHuu/SCdetMito_beta")

-# 03 Load
+# 03. Load
 library(SCdetMito_beta)

-# 04 QC for One sample
+# 04. QC for One sample
 ## 04-1 take pbmc3k as example
 InstallData("pbmc3k")
 data("pbmc3k")